tylerhenry705-lgtm/tylerhenry705/README.md

 # tylerhenry705
+Portfolio of Projects that I did.
+# Bagel Shop project
+A Java project that creates a Bagel GUI and calculates the prices of the bagels.
+# Celebrity Cats project
-Portfolio of Projects that I did. such as a Java project that creates a Bagel GUI and calculates the prices of the bagels, and a Java project that converts a stream of celebrities into a stream of their pets.
+A Java project that converts a stream of celebrities into a stream of their pets.
+# Fox and Rabbit Project
+A Java project that simulates the number of foxes and rabbits in the field.
+# Horses and Burros Project
+A Project that